liampulles/matchstick-video/README.md

 ## Status

-Matchstick Video is currently in heavy development.
+Matchstick Video is complete.
+You can run the app, and check the source code to see how I implemented the Clean Architecture in Go.

 ## Run